-Employer: 0.85% of payroll (salary and bonuses before tax); 0.95% for agricultural, forestry, fishery, or sake brewing industry workers; and 1.05% for construction workers.
+Employer: 0.7% of payroll; 0.8% for agricultural, forestry, fishery, or sake brewing industry workers; and 0.9% for construction workers.

-Government: 13.8% of the cost of unemployment benefits and special allowances, 18.3% of the cost of benefits for daily workers, and 6.9% of the cost of benefits for insured persons on child care leave and for older workers.
+Government: 13.75% of the cost of unemployment benefits and special allowances, about 18.3% of the cost of benefits for daily workers, and about 6.9% of the cost of benefits for insured persons on child care leave and for older workers.